Kabyik-Kayal/UnArxiv/UnArxiv-Explained.md

 ## Timeline & Milestones

 **Week 1: Setup**
-- [ ] Install WSL2 Ubuntu, set up Python env, install IPEX-LLM
+- [ ] Set up Python env, install IPEX-LLM
 - [ ] Download `ccdv/arxiv-summarization`, filter for CS papers
 - [ ] Test that you can load Qwen-2.5-3B and run a forward pass (inference)
 - **Deliverable**: Model loads, you can ask it a question